ojdunn/android-2048-game/README.md

 The options screen allows the player to choose various game options such as winning score, difficulty, and board size.
 The device running the game can only display a certain sized grid of squares (height, width) with readable numbers.
 The maximum size needs to be calculated based on the phone screen dimensions, if this is possible to do.
 Otherwise, a sensible range of game board sizes will be set.
 Auto-sizing, calculation, other must be done to make sure the UX fits the screen.

+A range of 3 - 6 for the rows and columns should display and play a game properly within constraints for screen size, orientation of screen, text readibility, and android constraints.
+The game has trouble running if the number of views on screen reaches around 50.
+A solution to this is to create a single game board view or group of multiple cells per view instead of having each game cell be its own view.

 The game screen itself features a grid of squares with numerical text.
 A FAB, directional swipes, or tilting motions might be used to control the game.
-If possible, I will first implement a FAB with the four directions: left, right, up, and down.
+I first implemented a direction pad with the four directions: left, right, up, and down to play.
+The other options might be added later.

 The game board can be created using Android layouts and widgets.
-One solution is to use TextView widgets with TableLayout and TableRow layouts.
-TableLayout doesn't support borders, so a rectangle can be drawn in each cell and a background color can be set to better see the cell borders.
+I used TextView widgets with TableLayout and TableRow layouts.
+TableLayout doesn't support borders, so a rectangle was drawn in each cell and a background color was set to better see the cell borders.
 You should be able to programmatically add rows and cells of TextView during the game to change board size for different screen sizes and custom player choice.
-Keep track of each cell of TextView added to the board to change its text value as the game logic finds new cell values after each player move.
+It keeps track of each cell of TextView added to the board to change its text value as the game logic determines new cell values after each player move.

 ### Data

-If the player doesn't sign in local data will be used.
+If data storage in the cloud is added to this project then if the player doesn't sign in local data would be used.
 If the player signs in remote data will overwrite local data.
-Local data will be written remotely before the player exits the app.
+If the user is logged in, local data will be written remotely before the player exits the app.
 [Firebase](#Firebase) might be used for this purpose.

 The Firestore database of Firebase will be used.
-At the top level, a collection of users (documents of the users collection) with one unique user ID per document to locate each user.
+At the top level, a collection of users (documents of the user's collection) with one unique user ID per document to locate each user.
 The user ID is returned by Firebase Authentication after a user is created and can be found in the users section of Authentication.

 Registering an account will allow users to save their credentials to the cloud to allow the storage of their game data remotely.
 A game like this likely wouldn't need cloud storage unless connected to cloud game services, such as Google Play.